 Further thought: As the world turns its eyes on Paris, the relationship between climate change and the current refugee crisis will attract significant attention.
 Amid the French state of exception, will refugees be constructed as threats to the nation-state?
 Or will environmentalists work to further develop transformational coalitions with migrant and refugee rights’ organizations?
 This latter possibility offers hope—only by rethinking who we environmentalists are can we truly confront the structural forces producing socio-ecological injustice.

-Border Walls Gone Green: Nature and Anti-immigrant Politics in America.
+John Hultgren is author of Border Walls Gone Green: Nature and Anti-immigrant Politics in America.
 He is lecturer in the Department of Politics and International Affairs at Northern Arizona University.